I came across a tweet the other day saying “the wrist pain, it’s either a trapped nerve or carpal tunnel”. This got me thinking:

 - Median nerve,

-Typically it is a repetitive strain injury of the wrist that is the major cause for carpal tunnel.
-This could be from holding prolonged wrist postures working on the computer or a repetitive movement like a carpenter turning a screwdriver.
+The major cause of Carpal tunnel is typically a repetitive strain injury of the wrist.
+This could be from holding different prolonged wrist postures when working on the computer or a daily repetitive movement like a when a carpenter is turning a screwdriver.

-There are times when other conditions cause carpal tunnel like:
+There are times when other medical conditions that cause carpal tunnel, like:

 This means that wrist pain of yours could be a sign of other health changes happening your body.